rbhenao/ambar_ec2/ec2/README.md

 - `./validateenv.sh` Make sure the .env file is correct
 - Cd to the root level directory and run `docker-compose up --build`
 - Wait until everything is running and then visit your `yourdomain.com`
-- If you see your Ambar cloud running then you have succesfully set up HTTPS.
+- If you see your Ambar cloud running then you have successfully set up HTTPS.
 You should see the secure connection symbol in the browser.
 - If you have any issues  go back and carefully make sure everything is properly configured.
-- You can check your server logs by using commands  such as `docker-compose logs -f frontend` or `docker-compse logs -f webapi`
+- You can check your server logs by using commands  such as `docker-compose logs -f frontend` or `docker-compose logs -f webapi`
 - If the site does load but with errors check the developer console with inspect element